 It’s probably not the healthiest of habits, but I wear headphones pretty consistently throughout the day.
 In general, I listen in this order:

-- Favorite live webstream (east coast) when I wake up in the morning and go to work
+- Favorite live radio webstream (from the east coast) when I wake up in the morning and go to work

 - Ambient noise throughout the work day to drown out constant coworker chatter